tkhcl/IBM-UCx-PLUGIN-DOCS/docs/UCD/plugin-air-WLS-Resource-Management/overview.md

-The WebLogic Server Resource Management plug-in provides steps to work with beans on an Oracle WebLogic server.
-You can automate the creation, modification, and deletion of quotas, templates, queues, JDBC, and more.
+The WebLogic Server Resource Management plug-in provides steps to work with beans on an Oracle WebLogic server.You can automate the creation, modification, and deletion of quotas, templates, queues, JDBC, and more.
 Each plug-in step provides a single function and contains properties to connect with the WebLogic server.

-**Connection information for accessing the WebLogic server** A Java configuration file that contains information to access the WebLogic server is required.
-You must provide the path to the file in the **Metadata File Path** property.
+**Connection information for accessing the WebLogic server** A Java configuration file that contains information to access the WebLogic server is required.You must provide the path to the file in the **Metadata File Path** property.
 The plug-in contains an example of this file that you can use.
 The file is named `wlsMetadata.xml` and is located in the `extras` folder of the plug-in `.zip` file.
 You can provide your own configuration file and provide its location using the **Metadata File Path** property.

 **Configuration files for objects** A JMX properties file must be created to define the objects and the path to the file that is included in the **JMX Properties Path** property.
 The plug-in contains an example of this file that is located in the `extras` folder of the plug-in `.zip` file.

 ### Step palette

 To access this plug-in in the palette, click **Application Server** > **WebLogic** > **WLS Resource Management**.

 ### Compatibility